-A pre-recorded CPD will also be available for schools attending a visual arts offer.
+A resource pack containing pre-trip and post-trip activities, and a visual story will be available for all participating schools.
+A pre-recorded CPD will be available for schools attending a visual arts offer.
 This will explore:

-- · Using visual art in the classroom - How to prepare primary aged pupils for a visit to a gallery. - Ideas for activities to do before and after a visit to a gallery. - How to engage with gallery spaces and artworks and ideas for activities to do during a visit.
+- · Using visual art in the classroom - How to prepare primary aged pupils for a visit to a gallery. - Ideas for activities to do before and after a visit to a gallery. - How to engage with gallery spaces and artworks, and ideas for activities to do during a visit.